From advertisement to the reality

 - They were completely outclassed by the Messerscmitt Bf 109 E fighters.

 The reason of this disappointment was that the official performances resulted clearly from intentionally wrong data.

-So, it was (as today also) suggested, in France, that these degraded performances were not contradictory with the official French publications, owing to the engine and skinning aging.
+Because their planes were, at least, 2 years old, it was suggested (as today also), in France, that these degraded performances were not contradictory with the official French publications, owing to the engine and skinning aging.

 Unfortunately, that was not true at all.